-When developing or revising the client's Responsibility and Services Plan (Form 4003), always assess the need for and availability of child care.
+When developing or revising the client's IL444-4003 Responsibility and Services Plan, always assess the need for and availability of child care.
 Provide the client with information about child care assistance.
 Encourage a client who has child care to have a back-up child care plan and to change providers when needed.

-If a client applying for TANF does not have needed child care, refer them to the Front Door contractor (community partner) and the CCR&R. If a client receiving TANF does not have needed child care, refer them to the CCR&R. Use the Referral Form (Form 2151), and include the local CCR&R telephone number and the statewide toll-free CCR&R referral number.
+If a client applying for TANF does not have needed child care, refer them to the CCR&R Agency or a Site Administered Provider (a licensed center under contract with DHS).
+If a client receiving TANF does not have needed child care, refer them to the CCR&R Agency or a Site Administered Provider.
+Use the IL444-2151 Referral Form, and include the local CCR&R Agency's or Site Administered Provider's telephone number and the statewide toll-free CCR&R Agency referral number.

 If the client cannot obtain appropriate child care, the client has good cause for noncooperation with the Activity Requirement (see PM 03-13-03).
-If the client does not contact the CCR&R or community partner or refuses appropriate child care, they do not have good cause.
+If the client does not contact the CCR&R Agency, Site Administered provider, or refuses appropriate child care, they do not have good cause.

 The client may explain or present evidence to show why they think an available child care arrangement is not appropriate.
 If the arrangement fails to meet any one of the criteria in PM 06-16-01, it is not appropriate.
 Accept the client's statement and any other evidence that available child care is not appropriate, if it agrees with known facts.
 However, good cause exists only if all available child care arrangements are not appropriate.

 The client has a right to appeal decisions about their child care assistance.
-They can appeal the denial or cancellation of benefits, the copayment amount, the payment amount or nonpayment of a child care subsidy, or any other decision of the CCR&R or Site-administered Child Care Provider (a licensed center under contract with DHS).
+They can appeal the denial or cancellation of benefits, the copayment amount, the payment amount or nonpayment of a child care subsidy, or any other decision of the CCR&R Agency or Site Administered Provider.

 Contact the Bureau of Child Care and Development (BCCD) regarding a child care appeal.
 The address is: